vincenttommi/phase-1-review-conditionals/README.md

 and each subsequent nested `if` "adds on."
 Note that each inner `if` statement is nested **inside** the code block of the one before.
 This means that the inner `if` statements will only execute if the outer ones are truthy.
 This makes
-sense: if age is less than 16, we're done &mdash; there's no need to check the remaining conditions because we know they have to be false as well.
+sense: if age is less than 16, we're done — there's no need to check the remaining conditions because we know they have to be false as well.
 Otherwise JavaScript will keep checking each subsequent condition until it either comes to one that is false or finishes running all the code blocks.